Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: Conclusion and Discussion

-To conclude, our work represents an important step towards the simulation of realistic cavity-material engineering while providing an intuitive description of the degrees-of-freedom at play in interacting extended light-matter systems.
+To conclude, our work represents an important step towards the first principles simulation of realistic cavity-material engineering while providing an intuitive description of the degrees-of-freedom at play in interacting extended light-matter systems.